tymor22/tm-vec/README.md

 [Embed sequences with TM-vec](https://colab.research.google.com/github/tymor22/tm-vec/blob/master/google_colabs/Embed_sequences_using_TM_Vec.ipynb)

+## Notice
+This fork of TM-vec is undergoing limited maintainence in the foreseeable future.
+See the following fork for continue maintainence / developments : https://github.com/valentynbez/tmvec

 # Installation

 First create a conda environment with python=3.9 installed.
 If you are using cpu, use